fetchai/agents-aea/docs/quickstart.md

 ...
 ```

-The framework first calls the `setup` method on the `Handler`, and `Behaviour` code in that order; after which it repeatedly calls the Behaviour method act.
+The framework first calls the `setup` method on the `Handler`, and `Behaviour` code in that order; after which it repeatedly calls the Behaviour method `act`.
 This is the main agent loop in action.

 ### Add a message to the input file